-- Applicants to the Associate Degree Nursing Program must take the ATI-TEAS admissions test and score the current national average for reading comprehension, and essential math skills.
+- 1. Applicants to the Associate Degree Nursing Program must take the ATI-TEAS admissions test and score the current national average for reading comprehension, and essential math skills.
 The ATI-TEAS admissions test may be taken only two times in a twelve-month period.
 Test dates must be a minimum of sixty days apart.
 Scores older than 5 years will not be accepted.
 Applicants should contact Student Services for testing information. - Applicants may be required to take the RISE placement test.
 (See below.)
-Call Student Services at 910-275-6360 to register for the test (if needed).
-Applicants will need to take the RISE placement test if they have: - 1.
-High school GPA older than 10 years, or - 2.
-GED score < 165, or - 3.
-HiSet score \leq 15 for all sections and \leq 4 on essay, or - 4.
-Are a foreign student without a high school GPA, or - 5.
-Some homeschooled students without a GPA
+Call Student Services at (910) 275-6360 to register for the test (if needed).
+If placement tests were completed at another college, request that official scores be sent to the Admissions Office at P.O.
+Box 398, Kenansville NC 28349 (placement test scores will not be sent with the official transcript unless specifically requested). - 2.
+Applicants must have a High School Diploma or the equivalent.
+Applicants should submit a copy of the High School transcript and GED scores if applicable.
+High School seniors may apply for provisional acceptance pending completion of high school requirements and graduation.
+High School students should contact the Health Education Department for information. - 3.
+Applicants must meet minimum English and math requirements through one of the following: - An unweighted U.S. high school GPA or Adult High School (AHS) GPA of 2.8 or greater. - Transferable credit in English and math (you will need to submit official transcripts to student services in order to receive a transcript evaluation of your prior college coursework.)